Be like Fauci? Pandemic inspires surge in med school applications.

 For those already studying medicine and public health, the pandemic has added resonance to their education.

-Samantha Banks applied for the University of Washington’s master's in epidemiology program because she wanted a career that met people’s needs in real time.
-Then the pandemic hit, and suddenly a formative moment in Ms. Bank’s education coincided with a formative moment in the field at large.
+Samantha Banks applied for the University of Washington’s master’s in epidemiology program because she wanted a career that met people’s needs in real time.
+Then the pandemic hit, and suddenly a formative moment in Ms. Banks’ education coincided with a formative moment in the field at large.

 “COVID might have put the spotlight on public health a little bit more than anything else,” she says, now in her second semester in the program and still deciding where she wants to work after graduating – a choice the pandemic is certain to affect.